-EMILY PETRUZZELLI is the Managing Editor of Chemical Engineering Progress (120 Wall St., 23rd Fl., New York, NY 10005; Email: email@example.com, Phone: (646) 495-1347).
-She edits CEP feature articles, which cover topics ranging from distillation and heat exchange to process control and safety, and is responsible for preparing the Catalyzing Commercialization, Journal Highlight, and Safety Minute columns for publication each month.
-She received a BS in chemical engineering from Villanova Univ.
+EMILY PETRUZZELLI is the Editor-in-Chief of Chemical Engineering Progress (120 Wall St., 23rd Fl., New York, NY 10005; Email: email@example.com, Phone: (646) 495-1347).
+She edits CEP feature articles, which cover topics ranging from distillation and heat exchange to process control and safety, and is responsible for preparing the Catalyzing Commercialization and Safety Minute columns for publication.
+She received a BS in chemical engineering from Villanova University.

 AIChE is shaping the future of chemical engineering by ensuring the next generation of engineers and C-suite executives represent all walks of life.